chrokh/toow-old/chapters/interfaces.md

 The word "interface" is, in object oriented programming commonly used to mean two different but related things.

-1. The abstract idea of an interface.
+1. A contract or an abstraction.
-2. The keyword `interface` used in many object oriented languages.
+2. A data type declared using the keyword `interface` present in many object oriented languages.

 In this chapter we'll make a distinction between these two by either saying "interface" or `interface`.
 Let's start with the abstract idea of an interface.